 Supplemental Educational Opportunity Grants (SEOG) are awarded by the college to undergraduate students who demonstrate extraordinary financial need.
 The award is issued first-come, first-serve based on need.
 Funds are limited.

 Students with demonstrated financial need who are awarded Federal College Work-Study funds may work up to 20 hours each week, on campus or in community service, during the academic year.
 Specific work schedules are arranged around class time.
 Work-Study awards generally range from $500 to $1,500 per year.
 Students will be paid at least minimum wage.
 Pay range is determined by the student’s supervisor.

 Students may become eligible for the Federal Pell Grant by completing the FAFSA each year until the completion of the bachelor’s degree.
 Award amounts vary each year and are determined by the Department of Education.

 Stafford Loans (subsidized) are available to students with verified need enrolled in a degree-seeking program.
 Loan funds are disbursed in two payments.
 A student with demonstrated need who is enrolled on at least a half-time basis is eligible for the following Stafford Loan amounts: $3,500 in the first academic year of an undergraduate program; $4,500 in the second year; and $5,500 per academic year thereafter until successful completion of an undergraduate degree.
 The lifetime maximum Stafford Loan amount is $23,000 for undergraduates; graduate students demonstrating financial need may borrow up to a maximum amount of $138,000, including loans received at the undergraduate level.
-Unsubsidized Stafford Loans, may require interest payments while the student is in college, are available in the same amounts for students who do not qualify for the Stafford loan (determined by the FAFSA).
-Graduate students are eligible for $20,500 in unsubsidized stafford funds per year.
-Undergraduate students are eligible for $2000 in unsubsidized stafford funds per year.
+Unsubsidized Stafford Loans, which may require interest payments while the student is in college, are available in the same amounts for students who do not qualify for the Stafford loan (determined by the FAFSA).
+Graduate students are eligible for $20,500 in unsubsidized Stafford funds per year.
+Undergraduate students are eligible for $2000 in unsubsidized Stafford funds per year.

 A variety of parent and other alternative loans are available.
 Contact the Financial Aid Office for specific recommendations.